AltahhanAi/Data_Science/docs/content/unit1/01_04_data_visualisation.md

 # Data generation and visualisation

 !!! success "Learning outcomes:"
-	After completing this lesson you should be able to:
+	After completing this lesson, you should be able to:

 	* undertake data preparation by using visualisation capabilities, using software such as Tableau
 	* differentiate between different visualisation charts, graphs and plots to pick the right one for a specific problem